The Underground Railroad (painting): Background

 The focus of the dramatic grouping reflects the daring and resourcefulness of blacks, old and young, in fleeing the South.
 The scenario honors stationkeepers in cold northern climes, which Webber depicted with an icy white background.

-Hannah Haydock, an abolitionist, is also present at the scene as Coffin, standing on the wagon, is shown helping the slaves with his wife, Catherine.
+Hannah Haydock, another abolitionist, is also present at the scene as Coffin, standing on the wagon, is shown helping the slaves with his wife, Catherine.

 W. H. Siebert

 The painting was exhibited prominently at a Chicago fair in 1893; Wilbur Henry Siebert, in attendance at the fair, found the subject of the painting particularly poignant.
 The young instructor, so moved by the emotional experience of viewing the painting, published his own book on the subject of the Underground Railroad five years later.
 This volume gave "scholarly sanction" to subsequent materials proliferated on the subject of the railroad.
 These later works were a mix of fact and legend.
 Siebert included a photo of the painting in The Underground Railroad from Slavery to Freedom (1898).

 After the artist's death in 1911 the painting was purchased for the Cincinnati Art Museum.